exploratory-io/book/wrangling/case_when.md

 ### Set Condition and New Values

 To assign new value, you need to set a condition.
-For example, if you want to assign 100 for the case where City column value is "Tokyo" like below screenshoot,
+For example, if you want to assign 100 for the case where City column value is "Tokyo" like below screenshot,

 ![](images/case_when_dialog.png)